chukiagosoftware/software-engineer-blog/content/pages/about.md

 I have worked on the following Stacks, and I use the term loosely in this sentence, because it was a somewhat random though in retrospect very rewarding software path.

 In the beginning was the Internet.
-We had Cisco routers and switches and Server racks connected with FastEthernet, then GigabitEthernet.
+We had Cisco routers and switches and Apache2 server racks connected with FastEthernet, then GigabitEthernet.
 Servers had power supplies and NICs and HPE ILO.
+And manual internet routes.

-Then VMware ESXi and vSphere, Load Balancers, App Firewalls were the rage.
-And then, The Cloud
+Then we learned to abstract and deployed OVMs on VMware ESXi and vSphere integrated with Network Load Balancers and App Firewalls.

 :cloud:

+And then, we beheld the Cloud

+:umbrella:

-The Cloud was good for a while, but then it became a huge stinking mess :umbrella:
+The Cloud was good for a while, but then it became a bit much

+:chart_with_upwards_trend:

-Enter IaC :chart_with_upwards_trend:
+Enter IaC

-####  Eric's Stacks :tanabata_tree:
+####  My FIFO Stack :tanabata_tree:

 * Linux Apache MySQL PHP (**LAMP**)
 * Ruby on Rails
-* Python Flask
-* Cisco Integrated Services Router
-* Cisco Communications Manager
-* Cisco IP Contact Center
+* Cisco Router, Communications Manager, Unified Contact Center
+* OpenSIPS, Freeswitch (Voice Over IP)
 * Jquery/JqueryUI
-* Java Tomcat
-* Java Spring Boot
+* Java Tomcat, Spring Boot
 * Python FastAPI
 * Debian/Ubuntu
 * Redhat/Fedora/CentOS